neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 ```

 The metric is incremental, so the value is the difference between the current and the previous value.
-If there is no previous value, the value, the value is the current value and the `start_time` equals `stop_time`.
+If there is no previous value, the value is the current value and the `start_time` equals `stop_time`.

 ### TODO

 - [ ] Handle errors better: currently if one tenant fails to gather metrics, the whole iteration fails and metrics are not sent for any tenant.
 - [ ] Add retries
 - [ ] Tune the interval

 # Content from file ../neon/docs/core_changes.md: